 Pancreatic Cancer Screening Trial

-The Australian Pancreatic Cancer Screening Program (APCSP) is a research trial assessing endoscopic ultrasound (EUS) as a screening test for people with an increased risk of developing pancreatic cancer.
+The Australian Pancreatic Cancer Screening Program (APCSP) is a research trial assessing endoscopic ultrasound (EUS) and MRI as screening tests for people with an increased risk of developing pancreatic cancer.
 The trial is currently recruiting specific high-risk individuals at the following locations:

 • St Vincent’s Hospital, Sydney